FWGS/xash3d-fwgs/Documentation/gameinfo.md

 As Xash3D accidentally supports GoldSrc games, it also supports parsing liblist.gam.\
 Xash3D will use this file if gameinfo.txt is absent, or if its modification timestamp is older than liblist.gam.

+> [!NOTE]
+> Starting from January 2025, Xash3D FWGS doesn't automatically generate gameinfo.txt from liblist.gam.
+The key conversion table still remains but if you wish to use gameinfo.txt instead of liblist.gam, you can execute `fs_make_gameinfo` in console.

 For game creators who plan supporting only Xash3D, using this file is not recommended.

 The table below defines conversion rules from liblist.gam to gameinfo.txt.
 Some keys' interpretation does differ from `gameinfo.txt`, in this case a note will be left.
 If `liblist.gam` key isn't present in this table, it's ignored.